Accounting Technicians Ireland are now accepting applications for the Accounting Technician Apprenticeship Programme

-Accounting Technicians Ireland launched the first Apprenticeship Council-approved Accountancy Traineeship in the Republic of Ireland in September 2016.
-The Accounting Technician Praktikum aims to provide young school-leavers and employees with a fast-track path to a career in accounting, which blends solid work experience with quality academic tuition.
+Accounting Technicians Ireland launched the first Apprenticeship Council-approved Accountancy Apprenticeship in the Republic of Ireland in September 2016.
+The Accounting Technician Apprenticeship aims to provide young school-leavers and employees with a fast-track path to a career in accounting, which blends solid work experience with quality academic tuition.

 Apprentices graduate as fully qualified Accounting Technicians, with the opportunity to progress to Level 9 studies with Chartered Accountants Ireland after just two years.

-The Accounting Technician Praktikum is a two-year, work-based programme that enables the participant to earn while they learn.
+The Accounting Technician Apprenticeship is a two-year, work-based programme that enables the participant to earn while they learn.

 - It is a new route to a career in professional accountancy for those who prefer practical training to a full-time college course.

 - It also provides new options for employees who wish to work in a finance role.

-- Trainees graduate with the Diploma for Accounting Technicians, a nationally and internationally recognised qualification.
+- Apprentices graduate with the Diploma for Accounting Technicians, a nationally and internationally recognised qualification.

 - Applicants must be at least 18 years of age on or before 31st October in the year of entry.

 - Applicants must have a pass grade in Leaving Certificate English and Maths at Ordinary Level to be considered for the apprenticeship.
 Leaving Certificate Accountancy is not a requirement.

-- Trainees commence with a two-year work contract, with wages paid by the employer.
+- Apprentices commence with a two-year work contract, with wages paid by the employer.
 It is at the employer’s discretion to enhance the entry criteria for selection.

-- Trainees work at their employer’s office four days a week and attend classes at BFEI one day a week.
+- Apprentices work at their employer’s office four days a week and attend classes at BFEI one day a week.

-- Trainees earn the standard industry salary for an incoming trainee Accounting Technician.
+- Apprentices earn the standard industry salary for an incoming trainee Accounting Technician.

-- Trainees progress is monitored by mentors in both the workplace and the college.
+- Progress is monitored by mentors in both the workplace and the college.

-- The traineeship caters to a growing trend among businesses looking to school-leavers to meet an increase in activity.
+- The apprenticeship caters to a growing trend among businesses looking to school-leavers to meet an increase in activity.